Yugalchaudhary01/patient_readmission_project/README.md

 Data Preprocessing

-Missing Values: Removed columns with >40% missing data Invalid Records: Filtered out deceased patients and unknown genders Feature Engineering:
-Created primary diagnosis categories from ICD-9 codes Added medication change flag
-Categorized hospital stay durations
+Missing Values: Dropped columns that had more than 40 percent of missing data Invalid Records: Filtered out deaths and unknown gender Incomplete Data: Created medication change flag created categories of the primary diagnosis based on the ICD-9 codes Categorized length of hospital stay
-Target Variable: Binary readmission flag (<30 days)
+Dropped data that remained null Coded readmission outcome as a binary feature with over 30 days as 0 (no readmission) and anything less than 30 days as 1 (readmission)

 Model Development
-Model	Description	Key Parameters
-Logistic Regression	Baseline model	Class weighting for imbalance Random Forest	Advanced ensemble	150 trees, balanced classes
+ Model Description Key Parameters Logistic regression Base Generator model Class weighting imbalance Random forest Enhanced ensemble 150 trees balanced classes

-Evaluation Metrics
-Accuracy, Precision, Recall, F1-Score
+Evaluation metrics are Accuracy, Precision, recall, F1-Score

 ROC-AUC and Confusion Matrix